ruturaj0626/Room-Occupancy-Estimation/README.md

 This repository is licensed under the [MIT License](LICENSE).
 You are free to use, modify, and distribute the code and data while giving appropriate credit.

-Should you have any questions, require assistance, or wish to collaborate, please don't hesitate to reach out by creating an issue or contacting the repository owner.

-Feel free to star this repository if you find it useful!

-**ChatGPT**